 - Wireless headset: Typically, Bluetooth or mobile phone headsets.
 These will work but might be susceptible to poor quality audio and connection problems.

 If agents are having call quality issues, a good troubleshooting tip is to always try using a different headset first.
+Additionally, ensure that neither of the call participants have muted their headsets.

 Configuring your web browser